linuxserver/Heimdall/readme.md

 If you find you can't change the background make sure `php_fileinfo` is enabled in your php.ini.
 I believe it should be by default, but one user came across the issue on a windows system.

-Installation is as simple as cloning the repository somewhere, or downloading and extracting the zip/tar and pointing your httpd document root to the `/public` folder.
+Installation is as simple as cloning the repository somewhere, or downloading and extracting the zip/tar and pointing your httpd document root to the `/public` folder then creating the .env file and generating an encryption key (this is all taken care of for you with the docker).

 ```
 cd /path/to/heimdall